 To get Lunala, start by catching Cosmog through gift encounters at Lv.
 5-55.
 The chain covers 2 catchable stages before reaching the final form.

-Lunala is a Legendary Pokemon rated S-Tier on our tier list.
+Lunala is a Legendary Pokemon rated S-Tier.
 At 680 BST, it hits hard.
 It excels as a wallbreaker.
 Base 137 HP is where it shines.

 Lunala's biggest threats include Dusknoir (Ghost) and Absol (Dark), all carrying super-effective STAB moves.
 Dusknoir is the most dangerous since Ghost moves deal 4x damage.
 Only 2 weaknesses means fewer dedicated counters to worry about.
 Lunala has enough bulk to absorb a hit, but don't push the matchup.
 Pivot to a teammate that resists.